jhb/flask_transaction/README.md

-This package provides basic transaction support to flask, using zopes transaction package.
+This package provides basic transaction support to flask, using zopes [transaction package](https://transaction.readthedocs.io/en/latest/) .
 We use a context local transaction manager, and commit at the end of the request.

 Install: